thanhpt0105/wordpress-blog/wp-content/themes/custom-theme-3/README.md

 - AJAX “Load more” button (`[acme_load_more]`) for the blog index and archives — automatically enabled on templates.
 - Accessible, streamlined comments and keyboard-friendly navigation.
 - JSON-LD (`Blog`, `BlogPosting`, `BreadcrumbList`, `Person`) plus Open Graph/Twitter cards out of the box.
-- Patterns for hero, author bio, newsletter signup, quote highlight, post grid, CTA, and link-in-bio landing.
+- Patterns for hero, author bio, quote highlight, post grid, CTA, and link-in-bio landing.

 ## Optional Enhancements

 - **Dark mode toggle**: Included in the header template part.
 Users can remove or restyle via the Site Editor.
 - **Reading progress & load more**: Powered by `assets/js/theme.js`.
 Remove or customize by editing that script and `functions.php`.
-- **Newsletter form**: The newsletter pattern uses a basic form placeholder.
-Wire it to your ESP or swap the markup as needed.

 ## Customizing Global Styles